 Make sure your budget pays real work and not just admin fees.
 Staffing agencies sometimes charge both companies and freelancers.
-Managing your own on-demand staff allows you to avoid the fees on both sides and you can invest that extra money on paying more to your freelancers, or commission more paid hours.
+Managing your own on-demand staff (essentially, running your own staffing agency) allows you to avoid the fees on both sides and you can invest that extra money on paying more to your freelancers, or commission more paid hours.

 Community-led growth is key for companies working in unstable or seasonal markets.
 Start small, start today and build your own community of freelancers through on-demand staffing.
 A network of useful contacts gives you the security of being able to source skills (and even full-time employees!) whenever you need them.

 Control of results

 You cannot avoid systemizing processes and results with an on-demand staff.
 On-demand staffing guides your managers to implement actual processes and stop being vague.
 At first it may be a challenge to tandardize how people get their tasks to the way in which they receive feedback.
 But once in action, you will enjoy the low maintenance of a self-sustaining system.
 An example of this is the way most restaurants work nowadays, filling shifts and roles from a pool of employees that are familiar with the premises.
 With regular trainings and updates for the whole family the restaurant keeps the service level at required quality regardless of who is working at the moment.

 Customized human resources and communication